Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 1

 pounds apiece, were not only stolen from

-the owner, Mrs. Emma I, Solman, of
+the owner, Mrs. Emma I. Solman, of

 Sugar Run, Clinton county, Wednesday

-, but the thieves evidently drove
+evening, but the thieves evidently drove

 a truck near the pen, slaughtered the

-‘hogs the pen and the dead
+hogs in the pen and placed the dead

 located about an eighth of a mile from